Editor's Note: This piece originally published in the Oracle Cloud Infastructre Blog by Taylor Newill on 3rd January 2019.

 Alya Red is running on Oracle Cloud Infrastructure’s HPC instances with large cases, using up to 1,000 cores.
 The results are extremely promising: we are seeing the same scalability on Oracle Cloud Infrastructure HPC that we see in our dedicated MareNostrum cluster, and we are able to get the results back 90 percent faster because there is no queue time.
 It's worth mentioning that the code, which was tuned for MareNostrum, was compiled and run on Oracle Cloud Infrastructure's bare metal instances with RDMA without requiring any additional libraries or tuning—truly "lift and shift."

 Public HPC resources are largely focused on academia, and they can't provide the required quality of service that software such as Alya Red needs.
 That's where Oracle solves the problem with its HPC instances and cloud infrastructure.
-Thanks to the Oracle Startup Ecosystem and Oracle Cloud Infrastructure's HPC offering, ELEM Biotech has been able to hit the ground running in the HPC world.
+Thanks to the Oracle for Startups program and Oracle Cloud Infrastructure's HPC offering, ELEM Biotech has been able to hit the ground running in the HPC world.

 Our vision is that with Oracle Cloud Infrastructure, Alya Red will progressively include more human systems and organs, all of them validated and certified by regulatory agencies for their context of use.
 Our Virtual Humans will contribute to largely reducing animal and human testing, and reducing product costs and time to market.
 We hope to reduce the healthcare gap between rich and poor by streamlining innovation in medical devices and pharmaceutical industries.

 JOIN ORACLE FOR STARTUPS: Sign up to receive free Oracle Cloud credits, plus access to business enablement and marketing resources for your startup.